p17griv/real-time-recommendation-service/README.md

 ## Real-Time Recommendation Service

-"Real-Time Recommendation Service" is a complete solution for applications that aim to provide accurate and up-to-date recommendations to their users, based on changes of their preferences and changes of application's content.
+"Real-Time Recommendation Service" is a simple and complete solution for applications that aim to provide accurate and up-to-date recommendations to their users, based on changes of their preferences and changes of application's content.
 This project is part of the thesis "Stream Processing for Near Real-Time Recommendation System".

 ### How It Works